acttos/acttos.github.io/_posts/2016-08-19-NSTimer-and-GCD-Timer-in-iOS.md

 }
 ```

 This class method can return a NSTimer instance and schedule the event too.
-We set the timer with time interval 3, which means this timer will `fire in 3 seconds`, and the `target` of the timer is `self`, the action is `_timerAction(_:)`, pay attention, this `:` here is required, method with pattern `selectorName(param:)` is called when the timer fires the event, the parameter `userInfo` here you can put some key-value pairs for the later use, the parameter `repeats` with value `true` means the timer we scheduled is repeatable, the event of the timer will triggered repeatedly.
+We set the timer with time interval 3, which means this timer will `fire every 3 seconds`, and the `target` of the timer is `self`, the action is `_timerAction(_:)`, pay attention, this `:` here is required, method with pattern `selectorName(param:)` is called when the timer fires the event, the parameter `userInfo` here you can put some key-value pairs for the later use, the parameter `repeats` with value `true` means the timer we scheduled is repeatable, the event of the timer will triggered repeatedly.

 As we say, we defined a method `_timerAction(timer:)` to execute the logic when the timer event is triggered: